 - UCITS must monitor monthly, or on a more frequent basis where required, the reporting required by the business plan in meeting the requirements of the six management functions

-- UCITS must submit, via the administrator, monthly statistics to the Central Bank of Ireland, to include gross assets, net assets, units in issue, net asset value per unit, subscription and redemption amounts
+- UCITS must submit, via the administrator, monthly statistics to the Central Bank, to include gross assets, net assets, units in issue, net asset value per unit, subscription and redemption amounts

 - UCITS must hold quarterly board meetings at which reports from the administrator, depositary and investment manager must be produced

 - UCITS must receive and review quarterly reporting that covers all requirements set out in the UCITS business plan